passport/www.passportjs.org/content/guide/oauth2-api.md

 on the application regarding scope of access, as well as subsequently enforcing those limits.

 As a toolkit, OAuth2orize does not attempt to make implementation decisions.
-It is highly recommended that services deploying OAuth 2.0 have a complete understanding of the security considerations involved.
+This guide does not cover these issues, but does highly recommended that services deploying OAuth 2.0 have a complete understanding of the security considerations involved.

 #### Authenticating Tokens

-OAuth 2.0 provides a framework, in which an arbitrarily set of extensible token types can be issued.
+OAuth 2.0 provides a framework, in which an arbitrarily extensible set of token types can be issued.
 In practice, only specific token types have gained widespread use.